Skip to content

 Smart routing is built into the OpenClaw platform on Rapid Claw.
 You don't configure it.
 The routing layer runs automatically and classifies each task before it hits an inference endpoint.

 On overages: if you exceed your included token budget, the agent throttles and notifies you.
 There's no automatic charge.
 You decide whether to add tokens or let the agent queue.
 This is intentional — the worst-case scenario for AI cost management is a silent runaway agent billing you at frontier rates until you notice a credit card statement three weeks later.
 That doesn't happen here.
+Before deploying to production, the production deployment checklist includes token budget configuration as a required step.

 Who should actually care about this